kalliste/seL4-c89/C89-PROJECT.md

 ## Build Attempt Summary
 - **Command**: `./preconfigured/replay_preconfigured_build.sh`
-- **Outcome**: The wrappers remain up to date and the trap helpers now hoist their temporaries, allowing the strict build to progress well past the syscall path.
-The current blockers sit in the x86 virtual memory code and libsel4
-  headers: `LIBSEL4_ENUM_EXT` still expands to `__extension__`, the multiboot2
-  tag enumeration ends with a trailing comma, and the SKIM window routines rely on C99-style loop declarations and compare signed indices against unsigned bounds.
-The TLB invalidation shims now trip unused-parameter warnings, the new CR3 accessor subscripts a temporary, and several boot and decode helpers rely on compound literals or fall off the end without an explicit return once the attribute shims collapse.
+- **Outcome**: The libsel4 enumerations now carry an explicit `__mode__(__word__)` attribute instead of depending on `__extension__`, the multiboot2 tag list no longer ends with a trailing comma, and the SKIM window mapper hoists its declarations and iterates with like-signed indices.
+The strict build consequently advances into the x86 virtual memory code before failing on the next wave of issues: the TLB invalidation wrappers and paging helpers still need `(void)` casts for unused parameters, the CR3 comparison relies on subscripting a temporary, several boot-time mappers use compound literals, and a handful of decode helpers fall off the end without explicit returns once the attribute shims collapse.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86